The Control of Major Accident Hazards (COMAH) Regulations ensure that businesses:

 - Limit the consequences to people and the environment of any major accidents which do occur.

 Due to its size and the nature of activities conducted by QinetiQ at MOD Shoeburyness, the site is classified as an "upper-tier" COMAH site.
-Under the regulations, we are required to work with the Health & Safety Executive, Essex County Council, Southend-on-Sea Borough Council, Rochford District Council and the emergency services to keep local residents and businesses informed of:
+Under the regulations, we are required to work with the Health & Safety Executive (HSE), Essex County Council, Southend-on-Sea City Council, Rochford District Council and the emergency services to keep local residents and businesses informed of: